Flood warning: Heavy rain, high winds lash entire country

 While it was too soon to give a full steer on Xmas Day weather, a 10-day automatically forecast generated by MetService's computer weather modelling system was predicting a cloudy day, with a high of 22C in Auckland.

-That projection was also predicting a mixture of sun and showers around Gisborne, again with a high of 22C, and sunny and showers in Wellington, and a high of 18C.
+That projection was also predicting a mixture of sun and showers around Gisborne, again with a high of 22C, and sun and showers in Wellington, and a high of 18C.